Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations

 \begin{corollary} Let $G$ be a quadrangulation of an orientable surface $\Sigma$.
 Let $B_1$, \ldots, $B_k$ be the boundary cycles of $G$ in the clockwise orientation.
 If $\psi$ is a $3$-coloring of $G$, then

-\end{corollary} Therefore, in addition to forbidding short non-contractible cycles, for orientable surfaces we also need to require that the winding numbers of boundary cycles in their prescribed coloring sum to $0$.
+\end{corollary} Therefore, when generalizing Hutchinson's result~\cite{locplanq} to graphs with precolored boundary cycles, for orientable surfaces we need to require that the sum of the winding numbers of boundary cycles in their prescribed coloring is~$0$.

-For non-orientable surfaces, the situation is a bit more complicated.
-Suppose that $G$ is a quadrangulation of a surface, and let us fix directed closed walks $B_1$, \ldots, $B_k$ tracing the cuffs of $G$.
+For non-orientable surfaces, the situation is a bit more complicated, as we cannot consistently orient all cycles of $\CC$.
+Suppose that $G$ is a quadrangulation of a non-orientable surface, and let us fix directed cycles $B_1$, \ldots, $B_k$ tracing the cuffs of~$G$.
 For each facial cycle, choose an orientation arbitrarily.
-Let $D$ denote the directed graph with vertex set $V(G)$ and $uv$ being an edge of $D$ if and only if $uv$ is an edge of $G$ oriented towards $v$ in both cycles of $\CC$ that contain it.
+Let $D$ denote the directed graph with vertex set $V(G)$ and with $(u,v)$ being an edge of $D$ if and only if $uv$ is an edge of $G$ oriented towards $v$ in both cycles of $\CC$ that contain it.
 Let $p(G,B_1,\ldots, B_k)=2|E(D)|\bmod 4$.
-Note that $p(G,B_1,\ldots, B_k)$ is independent on the choice of the orientations of the $4$-faces, since reversing an orientation of a $4$-face with $d$ edges belonging to $D$ changes $2|E(D)|$ by $2(4-2d)\equiv 0\pmod{4}$.
+Note that $p(G,B_1,\ldots, B_k)$ is independent on the choice of the orientations of the $4$-faces, since reversing the orientation of a $4$-face with $d$ edges belonging to $D$ changes $2|E(D)|$ by $2(4-2d)\equiv 0\pmod{4}$.

-Consider the sum of winding numbers of a $3$-coloring $\psi$ of $G$ on cycles in $\CC$.
+Consider the sum of winding numbers of a $3$-coloring $\psi$ of $G$ on cycles in~$\CC$.
 As before, the contributions of all other edges of $G$ that do not belong to $D$ cancel out, and since $G$ is a quadrangulation, the winding number on any non-boundary cycle in $\CC$ is $0$.
 Hence,

 Since $\delta_\psi(u,v)=\pm 1$ for every $uv\in E(D)$,

 regardless of the $3$-coloring $\psi$.
 Furthermore,